 Levoit LV-H132 overview

 The Levoit LV-H132 is a compact and good-looking model with top-mounted controls.
 Unlike the GermGuardian AC4825, the filter is located on the bottom (as opposed to the rear).
 It’s well-made and looks great.
-Note that it's now available in black as well!
+Note that No products found.

 - Electronic touch controls